MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-pane.md

 ![The option to disable a produced variable in the action.](media/configuring-actions/actions-outputs.png)

 >[!NOTE]
-> Produced variable names, may not contain symbols, white spaces and non-latin characters and can't start with arithmetic characters.
+> Produced variable names, may not contain special characters, white spaces and non-latin characters and can't start with arithmetic characters.

 ## Configuring action exceptions